Is There a Connection Between Caffeine and Anxiety?

 Caffeine, Anxiety, And Sleep

 Many people that struggle with anxiety have a difficult time falling asleep as well, or once they are asleep they wake up and have a difficult time falling back to sleep.
-The main reason that people experience this when they are anxious is because they have thoughts that are causing them to stress and worry.
-Thus, making it difficult to sleep.

 If you are already struggling to sleep, consuming caffeine can make it even harder.
-Therefore, you should avoid or limit the amount of caffeine that you use when you are already experiencing higher levels of anxiety and stress or if you have been diagnosed with an anxiety disorder.
+Therefore, you should avoid or limit the amount of caffeine that you use when you are already experiencing higher levels of anxiety and stress, or if you have been diagnosed with an anxiety disorder.

 You can also look for mixed blends that include these.
-Just make sure you aren't consuming caffeine along with it.

-Get Your Caffeine Consumption Under Control
+Manage Your Caffeine Consumption

 While you may love your morning cup of joe, Coke and pizza, or energy drink to get you through a late night, it's important to consider the impact that it has on your mental health.
 There are healthier ways to get a quick boost without having to risk increasing your levels of anxiety.